abdulkayyummuttaki/JMEDataAnalysis/README.md

 +  Subnational Region

 ## Folder Structure

+##### Root
 01 Project Management: Contains document analysis process and results.
 02 Data: Contains project-related dataset.
-It has two folders Original data set and processed data(filtered, pivoted) inside the prepared data
+It has two folders: Original data set and processed data(filtered, pivoted) inside the prepared data
 03 Scripts/Python: Scripts contain source code in Python, and the example folder contains time series and regression analysis code.
 04 Analysis/Visualizations: Requires to save the images from the script.
-The task is pending
 =====================================================================

 ## References